J-Dunny/ideabox/README.md

 A Jake, Kyle, and Rio group project

+Visit this [link](https://friotious.github.io/ideabox/) to see it in action:

 ## How to access the project:

 * First clone this repo from Github by going to the code button on the top right of the the friotious/ideabox repo.
 The link is at the bottom of the page. ![Screen Shot 2022-01-08 at 2 17 08 PM](https://user-images.githubusercontent.com/92282738/148660264-095432ad-f339-4746-ad18-79836cbbf484.png)